 Also, remember that some mental health resources are covered by your health insurance company or an employee assistance program (depending on where you work), so you may be able to cover the costs that way.
 Before buying health insurance, it’s worth checking whether you’ll get access to mental health support if you need it, because many insurance policies don’t offer this.

 Would you like more information about low cost therapy?

 I hope this article was able to help you find a solution that will work for you.

-Therapy and counselling are such useful resources, and mental health professionals are doing all they can to make it affordable for more people.
-By offering low cost support, we help to make the world a better place.
+Therapy and counseling are such useful resources, and mental health professionals are doing all they can to make it affordable for more people.
+By offering low-cost support, we help to make the world a better place.

 If you’d like more information about affordable mental health services, feel free to get in contact via the comments section below.